openmrs/openmrs-book-developer-manual/en/Case_study/yourFirstModule.md

 When done with developing and testing your module, you can release it for developers by deploying to the Maven repository using instructions at: http://om.rs/newdevtagging

-For end users, you can upload it to the module repository http://modules.openmrs.org which is available to everyone.
-Read more about our rules and regulations for it here: http://om.rs/newdevmodrepo
+For end users, you can release your module via GitHub Releases, Bintray, Maven, etc. Now, your published module will be added to the [Add-ons index](https://addons.openmrs.org/), which is available to everyone.
+Read more on the [Module Release process here](https://wiki.openmrs.org/x/zIMmAQ).
+Also read more about our rules and regulations for it here: http://om.rs/newdevmodrepo